The Academic Common Market (ACM) is an arrangement among

 Southern states allowing students to pay in-state tuition rates at

-a non-Oklahoma college or university while studying in approved
+a non-Oklahoma college or university while studying approved degree

 programs not available at Oklahoma public institutions.
 The tuition